Statutory Information

 PE and Sports Premium Information

-We are required to publish how much PE and Sports Premium money we receive and how we have chosen to spend that money.
+We are required to publish how much PE and Sports Premium money we receive annually and how we have chosen to spend that money.

 Please find attached our previous plans.
-Our current plan 21/22 will be published shortly.

 Download Sports Premium Information